kylebeggs/POD-RBF/README.md

 ### Building the snapshot matrix

 First, we need to build the snapshot matrix, X, which contains the data we are training on.
-It must be of the form where each column is the k-th 'snapshot' of the solution field given some parameter, p_k, with n samples in the snapshot.
+It must be of the form where each column is the k-th 'snapshot' of the solution field given some parameter, p_k, with n samples in the snapshot at locations x_n.
+A single snapshot is below

 ![snapshot equation](examples/lid-driven-cavity/eq-snapshot.png)

-The snapshot matrix would then look like
+and the snapshot matrix would then look like

 ![snapshot equation](examples/lid-driven-cavity/eq-snapshot-matrix.png)

-where $m$ is the number of snapshots.
+where m is the total number of snapshots.

 For example, suppose our lid-driven cavity was solved on a mesh with 400 cells and we varied the parameter of interest (Re number in this case) 10 times.
 We would have a matrix of size (n,m) =